The best Prime Day tech deals for every type of gadget fan

-Amazon Prime Day tech deals 2021: Best offers on soundbars, wireless earbuds, phones and more
+Amazon Prime Day tech deals 2021: Best offers on smartwatches, Samsung Galaxy, Oppo Find X2 neo and more

-Snap up huge savings on headphones, smart watches, TVs, tablets and more
+There’s still time to snap up huge savings on headphones, smartwatches, TVs, tablets and more

-The perfect shopping excuse you’ve been waiting for, the annual event sees impressive reductions on a range of items across a whole range of categories, including Amazon devices, home appliances, fashion, toys, booze, games consoles and more.
+The perfect shopping excuse you’ve been waiting for, the annual event, which started yesterday, has already seen impressive reductions on a range of items across a whole range of categories, including Amazon devices, home appliances, fashion, toys, booze, games consoles and more.

 But, gadget fans will also be pleased to hear there are plenty of discounts to be found on the latest pieces of tech.

-Whether you’re looking to upgrade your TV or want to invest in a new tablet that can do it all, we’ve rounded up the best tech deals to snap up now.
+Whether you’re looking to upgrade your TV or want to invest in a new tablet that can do it all, we’ve rounded up the best tech deals to snap up now before Prime Day ends at midnight tonight.

 Read more: